-"Teachers and parents not only teach students about theory but also real-world practice, students are involved in joint discussions find solutions to to environmental issues.
+"Teachers and parents not only teach students about theory but also real-world practice, students are involved in joint discussions to find solutions to environmental issues.
 In addition, the government should add more pictures to textbooks.
 The government can provide CDs containing videos on learning materials, especially about the environment.
 The video should be standardized by the national government."
 (Esteria).